-This eliminates the possibility that the employee can later claim that he or she never saw the letter.
-This could play a significant factor should litigation arise from a later employment termination.
-It also provides the employer with the proof that the supervisor actually issued the letter of reprimand to the employee.
+This eliminates the possibility that the employee can later claim they never saw the letter.
+This could play a significant factor should litigation arise from later employment termination.
+It also provides the employer with proof that the supervisor actually issued the letter of reprimand to the employee.
 The following is a sample receipt for the written reprimand.

 I acknowledge that I have received and understand this written reprimand.
 My acknowledgment does not necessarily mean that I agree with its contents.
 I understand that a copy of this written reprimand will be placed in my official personnel file.
 I also understand that I have the right to prepare a written response that Human Resources will attach to the originally written reprimand in my file.

 Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a worldwide audience, and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.